 Another important point with 0% APR balance transfers is that you can lose this benefit, often by mistake or not paying attention.
 For instance, after you have made the balance transfer, you still have to make the minimum monthly payment on the card before the due date otherwise you’ll lose the 0% APR.
 Of course, if you get knocked with a late payment, you’ll not only lose the introductory APR — you could also get hit with the penalty APR, which is always a higher rate than the standard APR.

 Do your research, find the offer that best matches your needs and start with that.
 And throughout the process and once you have your credit card, be diligent and stay on top of your spending to maximize the benefits of a 0% APR balance transfer card.
 All your hard work could be wasted if you get back into old habits and start charging new purchases to your card.
 Keep in mind that a balance transfer is about paying off debt, not taking on new debt.

 Transferring Balances More Than Once

-If you can get another balance transfer card with a 12-month period of 0 percent APR, you could transfer the $2,000 to it and finish paying it off without ever paying interest on the balance.
+To pay the balance off during that 15 months, you’d need to pay $334 a month.
+But this could not be enough.
+For instance, if you can only afford $200 a month, then at the end of the 15 months, you still owe $2,000.
+If you can get another balance transfer card with a 12-month period of 0% APR, however, you could transfer the $2,000 to it and finish paying it off without ever paying interest on the balance.

 More From Seek

-- How to Write a Trucking Business Plan
+- How Hard Is It to Get a Business Loan?

 Photo credit: WAYHOME studio/Shutterstock.com